semerriam/miami-herald-floods-of-trouble/README.md

 Use of this data is granted to researchers, journalists, and the public under an [MIT License](LICENSE).

-Please credit all uses to: *the Miami Herald* or *an analysis by the Miami Herald*.
+Please credit all uses to: *the Miami Herald* or *an analysis by the Miami Herald* with a link back to our reporting.

 ---